fairy-stockfish/Fairy-Stockfish/tests/js/README.md

 The package **ffish.js** is a high performance WebAssembly chess variant library based on [_Fairy-Stockfish_](https://github.com/ianfab/Fairy-Stockfish).

-It is available as a [standard module](https://www.npmjs.com/package/ffish) and as an [ES6 module](https://www.npmjs.com/package/ffish-es6).
+It is available as a [standard module](https://www.npmjs.com/package/ffish), as an [ES6 module](https://www.npmjs.com/package/ffish-es6) and aims to have a syntax similar to [python-chess](https://python-chess.readthedocs.io/en/latest/index.html).

 ## Install instructions